Tealparadise is American-born but lives in the mountains of Japan.

 There are two common misconceptions about moving to Japan:

-A. You can get anything you could in the US, through the magic of internet
+A. You can get anything you could in the U.S. through the magic of the internet

-Neither are really true.
-As someone living in the countryside, and shopping at a mid-sized town, let me tell you what you likely will and will not be able to find.
+Neither is really true.
+As someone living in the countryside, and shopping in a mid-sized town, let me tell you what you likely will and will not be able to find.

 More Than Miso